 If you like carrying heavy loads, you might consider

 Pick up at the airport, check in at Aurora Canvas Dome

-Info meeting when all participant are in Alta.
-Not any later tahn 7pm
+Info meeting when all participants are in Alta, no later than 19:00 (7 p.m.)

 Assemble your bike or adjustment of the rental bike

 After breakfast, departure by mini bus up to Finnmarksvidda